Different spectra of cosmic ray H, He and heavier nuclei escaping compact star clusters: Results

 \subsection{The case of helium nuclei}

 While measurements of the spectrum of helium nuclei at high energies refer to the sum of fluxes of $^3$He and $^4$He, from the point of view of the physical origin of these elements, the former is basically all secondary product of spallation, while the latter is mainly a primary nucleus, weakly affected by the spallation of heavier elements.
-In the following we shall make the simple assumption that the spallation of $^4$He mainly leads to production of $^3$He and that we can neglect the production of $^3$He from the spallation of elements heavier than $^4$He.
+In the following we shall make the simple assumption that the spallation of $^4$He mainly leads to production of $^3$He and that the contribution to $^3$He from heavier elements can be mimicked by enhancing by hand the cross section of production from $^4$He by a factor $\sim 2.5$ \cite[]{Coste2012} (see also Section \ref{sec:transport}).
 This assumption has its limitations since we know that in the Galaxy part of $^3$He comes from the fragmentation of C, O and heavier elements.
 However, as will be clear in \S~\ref{sec:heavy}, spallation in the environment of a star cluster destroys most of the heavy CR components, hence these limitations are less severe than they would be in other contexts, such as the propagation in the Galaxy.
-On the other hand, it is possible that severe spallation on heavy elements may contribute to the amount of He.
+On the other hand, it is possible that severe spallation on heavy elements may contribute to the amount of He (as well as, in principle, protons).

 With these assumptions, we can estimate the spectra of $^3$He and $^4$He produced in a star cluster and the spectra at escape, to be considered as effective source spectra.
 We also compare the escape spectrum of $^3$He+$^4$He with that of protons.